information1222pm-collab/MemecoinHunter/STRIPE_SETUP.md

 # Stripe Subscription Setup Guide

 ## Overview
-This guide will help you set up Stripe subscription products and prices for CryptoHobby's three-tier membership system.
+This guide will help you set up Stripe subscription products and prices for MemeCoin Hunter's three-tier membership system.

 ---